alexismgjackson-github/checkin/README.md

 # _CHECK-IN - CRUD APP_

-To Do List is a fully responsive CRUD app allows the user to record daily mental health check-ins.
+Check-In is a fully responsive CRUD app allows the user to record daily mental health check-ins.

 ## FEATURES